NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

-The nGraph Compiler stack is designed to address the first two problems. nGraph applies graph-level optimizations by taking the computational graph from a deep learning framework like TensorFlow* and reconstructing it with the nGraph :abbr:`Intermediate Representation (IR)`.
+The nGraph Compiler stack is designed to address the first two problems. nGraph applies graph-level optimizations by taking the computational graph from a deep learning framework like TensorFlow\* and reconstructing it with the nGraph :abbr:`Intermediate Representation (IR)`.
 The nGraph IR centralizes computational graphs from various frameworks and provides a unified way to connect backends for targeted hardware.
-From here, PlaidML or one of the nGraph custom transformers can generate code various forms including LLVM, OpenCL, OpenGL, Cuda and Metal.
+From here, PlaidML or one of the nGraph transformers can generate code in various forms, including LLVM, OpenCL, OpenGL, Cuda and Metal.
 This generated code is where the low-level optimizations are automatically applied.
 The result is a more efficient execution that does not require any manual kernel integration work for most hardware targets.

 What follows here is more detail about how our solution addresses these problems.